 Ask pupils to put themselves in the positions of Moses and Pharaoh after the eighth plague (locusts) and create a ‘conscience alley’ for each of these men.

-• Moses’ conscience alley: Pupils on one side give reasons for Moses to continue following God’s will and attempting to get the slaves released; the other side state reasons why Moses should give up.
+• Moses’ conscience alley: give reasons for Moses to continue following God’s will and attempting to get the slaves released; also consider the other side stating reasons why Moses should give up.

-• Pharaoh’s conscience alley: Pupils on one side give reasons why Pharaoh should keep the Hebrews as slaves, the other side give reasons why Pharaoh should grant their freedom.
+• Pharaoh’s conscience alley: Again think of both, on one side give reasons why Pharaoh should keep the Hebrews as slaves, and on the other side give reasons why Pharaoh should grant their freedom.

 Unfortunately not the ones with chocolate chips.

 Our cookies ensure you get the best experience on our website.

 Some cookies are necessary in order to make this website function correctly.
 These are set by default and whilst you can block or delete them by changing your browser settings, some functionality such as being able to log in to the website will not work if you do this.
 The necessary cookies set on this website are as follows:

 A 'sessionid' token is required for logging in to the website and we also use a 'crfstoken' token to prevent cross site request forgery.

 We use Matomo cookies to improve the website performance by capturing information such as browser and device types.
 The data from this cookie is anonymised.